Uranium mining in Arizona

 Colorado Plateau Map showing distribution of Triassic uranium deposits.
-Triangles depict deposits in the Wingate Sandstone, while white and black circles deposit deposits in the Chinle Formation, with black circles in particular denoting deposits in the Shinarump Member of that formation.
+Triangles depict deposits in the Wingate Sandstone, while white and black circles denote deposits in the Chinle Formation, with black circles in particular denoting deposits in the Shinarump Member of that formation.

 Uranium mining in Arizona has taken place since 1918.
 Prior to the uranium boom of the late 1940s, uranium in Arizona was a byproduct of vanadium mining of the mineral carnotite.

 Carrizo Mountains

 Uranium mining started in 1918 in the Carrizo Mountains as a byproduct of vanadium mining.
 The district is in Apache County, in the northeast corner of Arizona.
 The uranium and vanadium occur as carnotite in sandstone of the Salt Wash member of the Morrison Formation (Jurassic).
 Production stopped in 1921.
 Another period of mining took place from 1941 to 1966, producing 360,000 pounds (160 metric tons) of uranium oxide (U_{3}O_{8}).

 Monument Valley

 Geologic Cross Section through Monument Valley and White Canyon showing key geologic features.

 A Navajo discovered uranium in 1942 in Monument Valley on the Navajo Nation in northeast Arizona.
 The first mine in the district opened in 1948.
 Uranium and uranium-vanadium minerals occur in fluvial channels of the Shinarump Sandstone member of the Triassic Chinle Formation.
 Ore deposits are associated with carbonized wood in the sandstone.
 Mining stopped in the Monument Valley district in 1969, after producing 8.7 million pounds (3900 metric tons) of uranium oxide, more than has been produced from any other uranium mining district in Arizona.
 In 2005 the Navajo Nation declared a moratorium on uranium mining on the reservation, for environmental and health reasons.